THE BUSINESS WITH THE FEAR OF LIME

 Argonite structure

-With limescale-sensitive devices, descaling is absolutely necessary to protect them from wear and tear and defects.
-Often modern devices offer the possibility to fill in preparations against lime directly at the device.
-Many manufacturers also offer suitable decalcification systems, which can be purchased in combination with their appliances and installed directly in front of the appliance.
-One advantage of this decentralised type of descaling is that manufacturers of limescale-sensitive appliances often reject warranty claims on the grounds that sufficient descaling has not taken place.
-By using a separate decalcifying unit directly in front of the appliance, which in the best case is also installed by the manufacturer, it is much easier to take over servicing.
-In addition, since there is rarely sufficient capacity utilisation of expensive decalcification systems installed in the central water supply, this type is much more cost-effective in most cases.
-In addition, the degree of hardness can be adjusted more precisely in this way, analogous to the corresponding device.
-The only disadvantage is a higher planning effort and the maintenance of several small devices.
+For limescale-sensitive appliances, descaling is essential to protect them from wear and defects.
+Modern appliances often offer the option to add anti-limescale products directly into the device.
+Many manufacturers also offer suitable descaling systems that can be purchased in combination with their appliances and installed directly in front of them.
+One advantage of this decentralized descaling method is that manufacturers of limescale-sensitive appliances often reject warranty claims, arguing that adequate descaling has not been performed.
+By using a separate descaling system directly in front of the appliance, ideally installed by the manufacturer, service acceptance is much easier.
+Additionally, since expensive descaling systems installed in the central water pipe are rarely used to their full capacity, this method is often more cost-effective.
+It also allows for more precise adjustment of the hardness level, similar to the corresponding appliance.
+The only disadvantage is the increased planning effort and the maintenance of multiple small devices.

-To be able to decide whether descaling or lime conversion is the right decision, it must first be clarified whether the equipment used is incompatible with lime or whether the structure is decisive.
+To decide whether descaling or limescale conversion is the right choice, it must first be clarified whether the appliances used are limescale-intolerant or whether the structure is the decisive factor.

 Washing machines